Can you smell or see smoke?

 Pastoral stations and fire management plans

-In the Kimberley from April to June controlled burns can also take place on pastoral stations, often with the aid of helicopters.
-This is sometimes referred to as controlled aerial burning.
+In the Kimberley from April to June prescribed burns can also take place on pastoral stations, often with the aid of helicopters.
+This is sometimes referred to as aerial controlled burning.

-In this region DFES operates a program to assist pastoralists in establishing a fire management plan on their property and provides landholders with special assistance in setting up controlled burns.
+In this region DFES operates a program to assist pastoralists in establishing a fire management plan on their property and provides landholders with special assistance in setting up prescribed burns.

 Click here for more information on pastoral land management.

 Back to top

 Carrying out a prescribed burn during winter can help protect your property during bushfire season.